-IP Address/ MAC Address The IP Address and MAC address are displayed with related statis Tatal Packets The total number of packets received and transmitted by the Router.
-Total Bytes The total number of bytes received and transmitted by the Router.
-Packets The total number of packets received and transmitted in the last Packets Packets Statistic interval seconds.
-Butoo The total number of bytes received and transmitted in the last Bytes Packets Statistic interval seconds.
-The number of ICMP packets transmitted to the WAN per second at the ICMP Tx specified Packets Statistics interval.
-It is shown like "current Current transmitting rate / Max transmitting rate".
-The number of UDP packets transmitted to the WAN per second at the UDP Tx specified Packets Statistics interval.
+IP Addess/MAC Address The IP Address and MAC address are displayed with related statistics Total Packets The number of packets received and transmitted by the Router.
+Bytes The number of bytes received and transmitted by the Router.
+Current Packets The number of packets received and transmitted in the last Packets Statistic interval seconds.
+Bytes The number of bytes received and transmitted in the last Packets Statistic interval seconds.
+ICMP Tx The number of ICMP packets transmitted to the WAN per second at the specified Packets Statistics interval .
 It is shown like "current transmitting rate / Max transmitting rate".
-The number of TCP SYN packets transmitted to the WAN per second TCP SYN Tx at the specified Packets Statistics interval.
+UDP Tx The number of UDP packets transmitted to the WAN per second at the specified Packets Statistics interval .
+It is shown like "current transmitting rate / Max transmitting rate".
+TCP SYN Tx The number of TCP SYN packets transmitted to the WAN per second at the specified Packets Statistics interval .
 It is shown like "current transmitting rate / Max transmitting rate".